vazgabriel/pizza-app/pizza-web/README.md

 # Building for production
 yarn build

-# Testing
-yarn test
 ```

 ## Running locally
 It Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Testing
-(The test just check if everything is rendering fine, in the future could be good to have it in a more advanced way)